NicolasJamar/migration-new-becode.org/README.md

 > :point_right: *NB : You may need the licence to activate.
 Check on 1Password, to copy/paste it.*

-Go to `Tools > Migrate DB Pro > Migrate`
+Then, go to `Tools > Migrate DB Pro > Migrate`

 Select `Pull`.
-You'll need to link with the connection info of the DB online.
+You'll need to link with the connexion info of the DB online.

-> Before to go further, you must desactivate the migration of the plugins

-Then, connect to http://becode.org/wp-admin and go to `Tools > Migrate DB Pro > Settings` and copy the connection info.
+So, connect to http://becode.org/wp-admin and go to `Tools > Migrate DB Pro > Settings` and copy the **connection info**.

-Go back to http://becode.test/wp-admin `Tools > Migrate DB Pro > Migrate` and paste the connection info of the DB in the Pull field.
+Go back to http://becode.test/wp-admin `Tools > Migrate DB Pro > Migrate` and paste the connection info of the DB in the **Pull** field.

 In the options `Find` should look like that :